mecid/mecid.github.io/_posts/2019-07-17-navigation-in-swiftui.md

 }

 struct Details: View {
+    @Environment(\.presentationMode) var presentation

     var body: some View {
+        Group {
             Text("Details")
+            Button("pop back") {
+                self.presentation.wrappedValue.dismiss()
             }
         }
+    }
+}
 ```

 As you can see in the example above, we create *NavigationLink* by passing destination view and two additional parameters *Hashable* tag and binding to the *Hashable*.
 As soon as the value of binding is equal to tag, *NavigationView* pushes *NavigationLink*.
+You can programmatically pop back by using *dismiss* method on *EnvironmentValue* called *presentationMode*.

 #### Conclusion
 As you can see, *SwiftUI* provides both imperative and declarative ways of pushing views into navigation stack by using *NavigationLink*.
 Feel free to use a way of navigation which fits best to your app requirements.
 Follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading and see you next week!